 While new to Habonim Dror, David did grow up in Young Judaea, a Zionist youth movement, where he discovered his love and passion for Israel.
 David earned his graduate degree and undergraduate degrees at Florida State University.
 While at Florida State, David was the Director of the Jewish Student Union and Vice President

 David is a graduate of the Harold Grinspoon Foundation’s JCamp180 GIFT program.
 He has served as a Liaison with the Foundation for Jewish Camp’s Launchpad and Cornerstone Fellowships.
 David also volunteers with the American Camp Association as a Visitor for the camp accreditation process.

-Mor will be working with the Galil Eizor, and the kenim in Philadelphia, New Jersey and New York.
-She is looking forward to her first summer at machaneh (camp).
-She can be reached at firstname.lastname@example.org and at 215-380-2245.
+Guy will be working with the Galil Eizor, and the kenim in Philadelphia, New Jersey and New York.
+He is looking forward to her first summer at machaneh (camp).
+With questions about our year round program or bringing som Camp Galil magic to your Jewish organization, Guy can be reached at firstname.lastname@example.org and at 215-380-2245.

 Jeff is a full-time employee and lives on the property.
 Although new to the Galil family, Jeff brings with him twenty five years of camp experience.
 He was previously the Property Manager of a premiere day camp located in Lower Bucks County for twelve years then spent the past thirteen years as the Executive Director of that same camp.
 Along with participating in numerous American Camp Association training programs, Jeff is a Certified Pool Manager, Certified Pesticide Applicator and Certified Food Safety Handler.
 A Cub Scout and Boy Scout Leader for twelve years, Pop Warner Football and Little League Baseball certified coach for eight years, Jeff has worked with children and young adults for much of his adult life